 8:30 PM Snack, Free Time, phone calls (2 x week)

 10:00 PM Back to bunk area

 11:00 PM Lights Out

 How to Apply

 Teenagers interested and eligible for the CIT program, should first enroll in one of our four or eight week sessions.
 Registered campers, who are eligible, will be invited to apply to the program.
-CITs should apply online or by using the downloadable form attached.
-Printed applications can be mailed to Appel Farm Arts Camp, P.O.
-Box 888, Elmer, NJ 08318.
+CITs should apply using the link below and submit your application online.
 If you have any questions, please contact Rachel Chadwin, Assistant Camp Director, at 856-358-2472 ext.
 120 or by e-mail at firstname.lastname@example.org.